Lizzie asked me to reach out to all you canine lovers with an important message: Doggies want to celebrate Halloween too! No no no. Not in this way.

 Pumpkin Dog Biscuits

-- 1/2 cup pureed pumpkin - canned (not pumpkin pie filling! or homemade)
+- 1/2 cup pureed pumpkin - canned (not pumpkin pie filling!
+(Homemade pumpkin puree recipe here - so worth it!))

 - 2 eggs